Constructing and Machine Learning Calabi-Yau Five-folds: Results

 \subsection{\texorpdfstring{$h^{1,2}$}{Lg}}

 As it can be seen in figure \ref{fig:Histograms}, the distribution of this Hodge number is heavily skewed towards zero, because the vast majority of the $h^{1,2}$'s vanish.
 Probably due to these features, we find that the neural network struggles in the training process, which is evident from the negative $R^2$ measure.
+This is shown in Table \ref{tab:h12}.

 In fact, $h^{1,2}$ is zero $97.7 \%$ of the times, which makes the distribution of the samples not suitable for ML purposes, since the network does not have enough non-zero values for training.
 This percentage is also showing that, as we expect, the classifier is doing no better than guessing $h^{1,2}=0$ by default.